Gut Health on a Budget: Affordable Ways to Support Your Microbiome Without Breaking the Bank

 Frozen Produce, Bulk Buying, and Sales

 To maximize value when buying food, take some time to plan your grocery list in advance.
 Check out weekly sales at your grocery store to inspire your week’s meal plan and see if any coupons are available.
 Going into the store with a gut-friendly list can also keep you from impulse buying foods that you don’t need.
-Consider buying staples, like high-fiber lentils or fermented kefir, in bulk to save on the price per unit.
+Consider buying staples, such as high-fiber lentils or fermented kefir, in bulk to save on the per-unit price.

-When it comes to buying produce, don’t be afraid to buy frozen rather than fresh.
+When buying produce, don’t be afraid to choose frozen over fresh.
 You’ll still get the same gut benefits, but sometimes the price point will be slashed.
 Also, check whether your grocery store offers discounts on produce with blemishes or imperfections.
 Most of the time, these are still perfectly edible, but they aren’t as attractive.
 Stores will give you a discount if you take that produce off their hands!

 Cooking at Home: Simple Recipes for Gut Health on a Dime